 The King of Pentacles indicates the ultimate material success.
 The card reflects abundance to the point of overflowing, providing a secure life of luxury.
 On its own may seem a little over the top, in that the King shows us that he has more than he practically needs.
 However, this excess provides an opportunity to spread his wealth through philanthropic activities and charitable causes.
-In this context the King of Pentacles gives holistic success generated from wealth that can transform lives of people and society for the greater good.
+In this context, the King of Pentacles success has a holistic focus, abundantly generated wealth that can transform lives of people and society for the greater good.

 6 OF WANDS

 The horseman rides triumphantly amongst the crowd with a wreath, signifying success and completion.
 The card is reflects victory, recognition and heightened status amongst peers as a result of successful accomplishments.
 The success of the 6 of Wands is most often experienced in work and study.
 In a reading the card can indicate a successful job application or completion of a project or goal in the study or the workplace.
 The card always generates wider acknowledgment of your achievement through peers and professionals in your area of expertise.

 The King of Wands represents a career professional who is motivated by success.
 In this context he is driven to be the best and to reach the pinnacle of his career.
 He is a superior leader who fuels others to work and unfold his personal vision in business and the workplace.
 The King of Wands is experienced and strategic in business matters and has an unstoppable energy, focused on reaching his goals.
 Motivated by challenge, he generates consistency of output, planning and power.